KeepCalm99/GettingAndCleaningData/CodeBook.md

 Identifiers:

-	1. Subject - The ID of the test subject
+1. Subject = The ID of the test subject.
-  2. Activity_Label - The type of activity performed when the corresponding measurements were taken of the standard deviation and the mean.
+2. Activity_Label= The type of activity performed when the corresponding measurements were taken of the standard deviation and the mean.

 Measurement:
  The standard deviation and the mean were taken for the following measurements noted in the title (“mean()” for the mean and “std()” for the standard deviation: